Hasbrouck Gold Project Exploration

-The Gold Mountain target was identified by analyzing the extensive historic exploration data-base.
-Historic gold grades along existing road-cuts were found to be as good or better than Hasbrouck reserve grades.
-This large historical data base together with field samples and observations allowed West Kirkland to map the bedding of known structures and completed a three-dimensional geological model of Gold Mountain.
+Targets on Gold Mountain targets were identified by analyzing the extensive historic exploration data-base.
+Historic gold grades along existing drill-roads were found to be as good or better than Hasbrouck Mineral Reserve grades.
+The large historical data base together with field samples and observations allowed West Kirkland to map the bedding of known structures and completed a three-dimensional geological model of Gold Mountain.

-Some historic drilling did test the flat-lying, gold bearing zones that form the new targets, but when the historic road-cut were sampled and drilled in the 1980’s and 1990’s, the flat-bedded host rock control of gold mineralization was not recognized or understood.
-Gold prices were also lower then, causing exploration at the time to focus on high-grade targets.
+Some historic drilling did test the flat-lying, gold bearing zones that form the new targets, but when the historic road-cut were sampled and drilled in the 1980’s and 1990’s, the flat-bedded host rock mineralization control was likely not recognized or understood.
+Gold prices were also lower then, prompting exploration to focus on high-grade targets.

-From the database West Kirkland identified 1,608 feet (490 meters) of road-cuts into Gold Mountain that have gold and silver assay values reported below.
-Sampling was in the form of 20 foot (7m) continuous samples taken along the road-cuts.
+From the database 1,608 feet (490 meters) of drill roads into Gold Mountain were identified as having the gold and silver assay values reported below.
+Composited 20 foot (7m) samples were taken along the drill roads.

 Historic Road-cut Continuous 20 foot Chip Sample Sections